travigd/documentation/introduction/index.md

 You can also post events as XML, same format but set the Content-Type to XML
 </span>

-Now to write our event to a stream we would issue the following curl command.
+Now to write our event to a stream we would issue the following cURL command.

 ```
 curl -i -d @event.txt "http://127.0.0.1:2113/streams/newstream" -H "Content-Type:application/json"